c3d/xl/doc/HANDBOOK_0-introduction.md

 The XL standard library consists of a [wide variety of modules](../native/lib).
 The top-level module is called `XL`, and sub-modules are categorized in a hierarchy.
-For example, if you need to perform computations on complex numbers, you would use `import XL.MATH.COMPLEX` to load the [complex numbers module](../native/lib/xl/math/complex.xs)
+For example, if you need to perform computations on complex numbers, you would `use XL.MATH.COMPLEX` to load the [complex numbers module](../native/lib/xl/math/complex.xs)

-The [library builtins](../src/builtins.xl) is a list of definitions that are accessible to any XL program without any explicit `import` statement.
+The [library builtins](../src/builtins.xl) is a list of definitions that are accessible to any XL program without any explicit `use` statement.
 This includes most features that you find in languages such as C, for example integer arithmetic or loops.
 Compiler options make it possible to load another file instead, or even to load no file